mer-hybris/hadk.sailfishos.org/build-env.rst

     mb2 -t $VENDOR-$DEVICE-$PORT_ARCH build-shell ./test

-The above command should output "Hello, world!" on the console, this proves that the target can compile binaries and execute them for your architecture.
+The above command should output "Hello, world!" on the console, this proves that the build tools can compile binaries and execute them for your architecture.